stevevista/AQ/README.md

-# AQ

-## Tiny changes to remove dependecy to tensorflow
+## Tiny changes to remove compiling dependency on tensorflow

 ### Build on Linux or Windows
 No tensorflow requirement